Content clause

 In grammar, a content clause is a dependent clause that provides content implied or commented upon by an independent clause.
 The term was coined by Danish linguist Otto Jespersen.
-They are also known as noun clauses.
+Content clauses have also traditionally been called noun clauses or nominal clauses, but current linguistics tends to view those names as misnomers and prefers content clause.

 English

 In English, there are two main kinds of content clauses: declarative content clauses (or that-clauses), which correspond to declarative sentences, and interrogative content clauses, which correspond to interrogative sentences.

 Declarative content clauses

 Declarative content clauses can have a number of different grammatical roles.
 They often serve as direct objects of verbs of reporting, cognition, perception, and so on.
 In this use, the conjunction that may head the clause, but is often omitted: